-This telecourse is an investigation of some of the fundamental problems of human existence-human nature, the nature of reality, how and what we know, the existence of God, ethical behavior, justice and freedom.
+This telecourse is an investigation of some of the fundamental problems of human existence-human nature, the nature of reality, how and what we know, the existence of God, ethical behavior, justice, and freedom.
 This will be undertaken through readings and discussions of major philosophical schools of thought in Western and non-Western traditions.
 Requires viewing of IPTV video segments and correspondence activities.
 Same as PR101T.

-PS PHYSICAL SCIENCES
+PHYSICAL SCIENCES PS

-PS112T PHYSICAL SCIENCE SURVEY 4 Credits (3-2) This course introduces the student to the concepts and processes of physics, chemistry, astronomy, and earth science.
+PS112T PHYSICAL SCIENCE SURVEY Credits 4 (3-2) This course introduces the student to the concepts and processes of physics, chemistry, astronomy, and earth science.
 Students are presented with a general overview of theories that have an impact on their every day lives.

-PS115T INTRODUCTORY ASTRONOMY 3 Credits (3-0) This physical science course explores the mysteries of the universe and probes the most profound questions people have ever asked.
-Through scientific reason, the course will examine the following: the history of astronomy, planets, stars, nebulae, galaxies, creation and fate of the universe and our place in it.
-This course emphasizes amateur observing techniques.
+PS115T INTRODUCTORY ASTRONOMY Credits 3 (3-0) This physical science course explores the mysteries of the universe.
+Through scientific reason, the course will examine the following: the history of astronomy, planets, stars, nebulae, galaxies, the creation and fate of the universe, and our place in it.
+This course emphasizes amateur observation techniques.
+Same as PS190T.

-PS190T UNIVERSE: THE INFINITE FRONTIER 3 Credits (3-0) This introductory astronomy telecourse brings students the latest astronomical discoveries and astrophysical theories.
-The course incorporates state-of-the-art animation and computer graphics as well as breathtaking original film footage.
+PS190T UNIVERSE: THE INFINITE FRONTIER Credits 3 (3-0) This introductory astronomy telecourse brings students the latest astronomical discoveries and astrophysical theories.
+The course incorporates state-of-art animation, computer graphics, and breathtaking original film footage.
 Same as PS115T.